khandelwal/dev-guide/_pages/code-reviews.md

 title: "Code Reviews"
 ---

-Each pull request should be code reviewed by someone on your team who didn't contribute code to that request.
+Each pull request should be code reviewed by someone on your team who is not the author.

 # Code review checklist